 Most SaaS tools have some immediate competition.
 Right Signature competes with DocuSign, HelloSign, and E-Signatures by Adobe, for example.
 While price will influence customers, the interface and ease of use will be a big part of the buying decision.

-If my grandmother can (mostly) learn how to send me texts and download image files, your customers should be able to get the hang of your tool relatively quickly.
-If your target audience can’t get the hang of it, that’s a sign that your interface needs to be adjusted.
-When new users are requesting a lot of assistance for how to use, access, or find specific features, it could signal a problem with the organization or lack of proper explanation.
+Your users should be able to get the hang of your product relatively quickly.
+If they can’t get the hang of it, that’s a sign that your interface needs to be adjusted.
+When new users are requesting a lot of assistance with how to use, access, or find specific features, it could signal a problem with the organization or a lack of onboarding guidance.

 Some interfaces will be much stronger in design than others, and much easier to navigate.
-Simple navigation and a clean interface are essential.
-This is why Trello is often used for project planning and management; it’s so effective largely because it’s so simple to use.
+Creating an intuitive interface is imperative to the success of your product.
+Users can quickly lose trust if your product gives them a negative impression, such as being too complicated, not valuable, or confusing.
+A great example of this is Trello.
+It is often used for project planning and management mostly because it’s so simple to use.

 If you rebrand, your interface needs to be redesigned to match it.
 This rebranding could include:

 - A shift in prioritization of use cases (like transitioning from just invoicing to accounting as a whole)

 - Stylized rebranding, including colours and style of copy

 Rebranding can be a small or potentially large upheaval in the rest of your business, and your interface should always reflect that.
 All businesses will evolve over time and will require some rebranding -it’s just a matter of when.